North Fork Mountain: Geography

 North Fork Mountain runs roughly northeast to southwest for 34 mi throughout Grant and Pendleton Counties in West Virginia.
 It separates the South Branch of the Potomac River watershed from that of the North Fork of the South Branch of the Potomac River.
 It also forms the western edge of Smoke Hole Canyon, a portion of the South Branch popular with boaters.

 The north end of the mountain arises abruptly along the south side of North Fork Gap, a water gap along the North Fork river and West Virginia Route 28 near Cabins, west of Petersburg.
 The mountain continues southwest from there to Dry Run Gap in southern Pendleton County.

 North Fork Mountain reaches its highest elevation (4,588 feet, or 1,398 m) at Kile Knob.
 Other notable points along the mountain include Panther Knob at 4498 ft and Pike Knob, both having nature preserves owned and managed by The Nature Conservancy.

 Today there are no settlements on the mountain itself – except, arguably, Monkeytown on the western slopes.
 There are however numerous scattered homes and vacation rental cabins on the mountain.
 Future Generations Graduate School's main campus is located at the top of the ridgeline near U.S. Route 33, the only major road that crosses the mountain.

+Climate

+Kile Knob (West Virginia), the highest point of North Fork Mountain, has a humid continental climate (Köppen Dfb).
+There is no weather station, but this climate table contains interpolated data.